BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-bindingscope.md

 info:
   goals:
     - To define the various ways that names can be bound to items such as variables
+    - To explain interpreter or compiler binding of types
+    - To differentiate between strongly and weakly typed languages
     - To define variable scope
     - To relate scope to a function call stack
   models: